defenseunicorns/zarf-docs/docs/4-zarf-packages/2-zarf-components.md

      name: flux-v1.0.0
 ```

 > Note: When importing a component, Zarf will copy all of the values from the original component expect for the `required` key.
-In addition, while Zarf will copy the values, you have the ability to override the values for the `description` and `secretName` keys.
+In addition, while Zarf will copy the values, you have the ability to override the value for the `description` key.

  Checkout the [composable-packages](https://github.com/defenseunicorns/zarf/blob/master/examples/composable-packages/zarf.yaml) example to see this in action.